natalijapavlicevic/rg-project/PROJECT-DESCRIPTION-TEMPLATE.md

 S → Move backwards
 D → Move right

-R -> Change color of light to red
+R → Change color of light to red
-G -> Change color of light to green
+G → Change color of light to green
-B -> Change color of light to blue
+B → Change color of light to blue
-SPACE -> Change color of light to white (default)
+SPACE → Change color of light to white (default)

 ## Features

 ### Fundamental:

 [ ] Model with lighting
-[ ] Two types of lighting with customizable colors and movement through GUI or ACTIONS
+[x] Two types of lighting with customizable colors and movement through GUI or ACTIONS
 [ ] {ACTION_X} --- AFTER_M_SECONDS---Triggers---> {EVENT_A} ---> AFTER_N_SECONDS---Triggers---> {EVENT_B}

 ### Group A: